Lincoln Rogers and Zion discuss Las Vegas home renovation budget questions on the Inside Kingdom and Co. podcast

 We’ve actually seen that with some of our clients.

-We’ve seen it, especially neighbors like the Ridges, McDonald Highlands, Sky of.
+We’ve seen it, especially neighbors like the Ridges, McDonald Highlands, Ascaya.

 Yeah, TPC properties.